 - Boom!
 Comics was losing the license to the Disney Afternoon comics, so they went out with a bang.
 As such, Darkwing Duck and DuckTales are crossed over for the last arc of the respective series.

 - Sonic the Hedgehog/Mega Man: Worlds Collide, a large 12-part crossover flowing through Archie Comics' three video game licenses: Mega Man #24-27note , Sonic the Hedgehog #248-251note , and Sonic Universe #51-54note .
 The gist is that following the Sonic Genesis arc in the Archie Sonic comics, a Chaos Emerald has landed in the Mega Man universe, leading to a chance meeting between Doctor Wily and Doctor Eggman as they team up to cosmically conquer their universes.
-The ramifications are that Mega Man hits the Reset Button on his universe, making the crossover never happen in the Mega Man universe to begin with, whereas Eggman inadvertently causes a cosmic retconning of Mobius on a scale the Archie Sonic comics have never faced before in its 20-year history.
+The ramifications are that Mega Man hits the Reset Button on his universe, pushing the crossover to at least after the Mega Man 10 adaptation in the Mega Man universe, whereas Eggman inadvertently causes a cosmic retconning of Mobius on a scale the Archie Sonic comics have never faced before in its 20-year history.

 - IDW Publishing had a few.